POSIT: Promotion of Semantic Item Tail via Adversarial Learning: Introduction

 To alleviate this problem of a few items being concentrated at the top of the recommendation, an intuitive solution is to adjust the weight of items during learning.
-The weights are adjusted in a way that the more frequent items get down-weighted while the rare ones get up-weighted during training.
-While such a practice may alleviate the problem to some extent, there are many challenges associated with it.
-First, we need to clearly define an appropriate weight for each item while controlling how much we weigh one over the other.
-Second, it is unclear whether the frequency of the item alone should play such a big role in up-weighing an item or whether other factors should be considered.
+The weights are adjusted so that the most frequent items are lowered while the rare ones are increased during training.
+Although this practice may alleviate the problem to some extent, there are many challenges associated with it.
+First, we need to clearly define an appropriate weight for each item, while controlling how much we weigh one over the other.
+Second, it is unclear whether the frequency of the item alone should play such a big role in up-weighing an item, or whether other factors should be considered.

-Any technique that reduces the popularity bias and increases the coverage of items has the risk of reducing the overall performance of the recommender system.
-By promoting many more less frequent items, it is possible that the users would get even less utility compared to the more popular counterparts that could have been recommended.
-Figure~\ref{fig:motivation}(C) illustrates this trade-off.
-Observe that the performance of some baselines are quite affected with increasing coverage.
-In this paper, we propose a method to decrease the popularity bias, increase the coverage, while surprisingly, also improving the overall performance of recommender systems.
-Rather than directly optimizing over the tail of the catalog, our technique focuses on ``semantically meaningful'' tail via the use of an adversarial model.
-Figure~\ref{fig:motivation}(B) shows the large increase of performance on the tail by focusing on ``semantically meaningful'' tail.
+Any technique that reduces popularity bias and increases item coverage has the risk of reducing the overall performance of the recommender system.
+By promoting many more less-frequent items, it is possible that the users would receive even less utility compared to the more popular counterparts that could have been recommended.
+In this paper, we propose a method to decrease popularity bias, increase coverage, and, surprisingly, {\em also improve the overall performance of recommendation systems}.
+Rather than directly optimizing the tail of the catalog, our technique focuses on the ``semantically meaningful'' tail.
+A semantically meaningful tail is a group of similar items in the tail that exclude potential outliers.
+Unpopular items on the tail can often be outliers.
+Excluding these outliers and only keeping semantically similar items helps to improve generalization.

+An example is illustrated in \autoref{fig:visualize_weight}(A.b).
+In this figure, each point visualizes an item, with blue being the unpopular ones (disadvantaged) and orange indicating the others.
+The colored area indicates assigned weights.
+Items in the blue area are assigned large weights and promoted.
+Observe that the unpopular items in the deep blue area are close to each other.
+This cluster of semantically similar items in the tail forms a semantic tail.
+Our method tracks these tails and assigns large weights to them.
+In contrast, there exist two distant unpopular items in the green areas -- these are outliers.
+Constrained by the capacity of the adversarial model, these outliers receive small weights similar to those of their neighbors.

+\autoref{fig:visualize_weight}(B) effectively echoes our theoretical concepts.
+It represents MovieLens movies after PCA reduction, placing less popular items near the origin due to sparse interactions.
+Each item is color-coded based on weights from the adversarial model, with the blue region highlighting semantic tails and the promotion of less popular movies in our approach.
+This smooth distribution of weights confirms our analysis, demonstrating that similar items are assigned comparable weights.
+For additional information, see \autoref{sec:visualization}.